medialab/minet/docs/cli.md

   -o OUTPUT, --output OUTPUT                 Path to the output file.
 By default, the results will be printed to stdout.
   --resume                                   Whether to resume from an aborted collection.
 Need -o to be set.
   --ids                                      Whether your users are given as ids rather than screen names.
-  --retweeted-id-column RETWEETED_ID_COLUMN  Name of the column containing the ids of the original tweets in case the tweets no longer available were retweets.
+  --retweeted-id RETWEETED_ID                Name of the column containing the ids of the original tweets in case the tweets no longer available were retweets.
   -s SELECT, --select SELECT                 Columns of input CSV file to include in the output (separated by `,`).
   --total TOTAL                              Total number of tweets.
 Necessary if you want to display a finite progress indicator.